-Mailchimp's Compliance Team tracks sending activity and your list engagement as part of an overall account reputation status.
+Mailchimp's Compliance Team tracks sending activity and your audience engagement as part of an overall account reputation status.
 Typically, users have to analyze this information based on data in their campaign reports.
-Mailchimp Pro packages this information for you in easy-to-follow scales and scores called Compliance Insights, which allow you to see your account reputation as it changes.
+Compliance Insights packages this information for you in easy-to-follow scales and scores, so you can track your account reputation as it changes.

 An email marketer's sending reputation directly impacts how consistently their campaigns are delivered to contacts' inboxes.
 It's important to maintain a good reputation so that ISPs will continue to accept and deliver your content to contacts.

 Compliance Insights offers valuable data about how ISPs view your email campaigns.
 We'll display two values: a current account reputation scale and a historical, aggregate view of specific reputation factors.